Most Dangerous States for Drunk Driving (Ranked)

 Worst Ranking Factor (Tie): DUI Death Cost & DUI Laws – 1st

-It’s pretty sad that the state landing in 5th last year and one spot higher this year, wins 1st place for the worst in the U.S. for not just one, but TWO drunk driving categories.
+It’s pretty sad that the state landing in 5th last year and one spot higher this year wins 1st place for the worst in the US for not just one, but two drunk driving categories.

 Montana residents pay the highest amount in the entire country – a whopping $431.65 each year in taxes – to help cover the cost of all the drunk driving deaths in their state.